 Basis of Payment

-No measurement will be made.

-Payment at the Contract Price for the various tender items will be full compensation for all labour, equipment and materials for appropriate permanent and temporary Works required to perform the Work of this Section.
+All costs associated with the work of this Section shall be included in the price for Item No. A2.18 in the Bid Form and shall be full compensation for all labour, equipment and materials for the appropriate permanent and temporary works required to perform the Work of this Section.

-Default

 In the event that the Contractor fails to respond to maintenance and warranty requests within 14 Days from the Consultant’s written notification, the Region may have this work performed by Other Contractors and will deduct the costs thereof from any monies owing to the Contractor.

 Related Sections